ampproject/amp-github-apps/bundle-size/README.md

     the PR has increased the bundle size by more than the allowed amount, this Webhook will mark the above created check as approved

-The App also has the following API points, which are to be triggered from the Travis CI tests.
-If the `TRAVIS_IP_ADDRESSES` environment variable is set, only requests from this comma separated list of IP addresses will be processed.
+The App also has the following API points, which are to be triggered during CI builds.

 * `/v0/commit/:headSha/skip`
   * Marks the check on the supplied head commit as skipped, for when the pull